 “I landed funny and rolled over on my ankle.
 It hurts on the outside of my foot and my ankle feels unstable.”

 - This is when the lateral ligaments are overstretched or torn

 - Symptoms include swelling, tenderness and an unstable ankle (Kennedy et al., 2007).

-“My big toe is really painful, I find it really hard to move and it hurts when I go onto full relievé”
+“My big toe is really painful.
+I find it really hard to move and it hurts when I go onto full relevé.”

 - Hallux rigidus is characterised by pain and stiffness at the big toe (ACFAS, 2004).

-- Individuals whose feet roll in are susceptible to this e.g. some dancers forcefully roll their foot in, to increase their turn out, over time this has detrimental effects.
+- Individuals whose feet roll in are susceptible to this.
+Some dancers forcefully roll their foot in to increase their turn out.
+Over time this has detrimental effects

-- The pain presented is very localised on the 5th metatarsal.
+- The pain presented is very localised on the fifth metatarsal

-- The pain presented can be described as a burning or aching sensation.
+- The pain can be described as a burning or aching sensation

-- The pain often occurs in the area where the second, third and fourth toes meet the ball of the foot (Espinosa et al., 2010).
+- Pain often occurs in the area where the second, third and fourth toes meet the ball of the foot (Espinosa et al., 2010).

-- The pain gets worse when you are weight bearing.
+- Pain gets worse when you are weight bearing.

-In ballet, “turn out” is used for many of the routines.
+In ballet, “turn out” is used for many movements.
 Some dancers have a forced turn out where they use the floor and alter their biomechanics to increase their range.
 This can predispose dancers to injury.

 - Ellam (2000) says that floore barre is a very effective way to develop true turn out, and to help diminish forced turn out.